 Rescue dogs.
 Search and rescue volunteers.
 What you should pay attention to

-Dogs are friends and faithful helpers person for many years.
-They have many functions: nannies, guide dogs, service dogs, and, of course, rescue dogs.
+Dogs are friends and faithful helpers man for many years.
+They have many functions: nanny dogs, guide dogs, service dogs, and of course, rescue dogs.

-Speaking of the latter, one immediately imagines a deathly - blue sky in the mountains, and dazzling - White snow.
-There, under the thick snow, a man.
+Speaking of the latter, it immediately appears as deathly - the blue sky in the mountains, and dazzling - White snow...
+There, under the snow, a man.
 And who can find him, who will help?
-A large white and red St. Bernard or a fast and agile German Shepherd?
+A large red-haired St. Bernard or a fast and agile German Shepherd?
 Or maybe a cheerful and affectionate Labrador, or an intelligent smart spaniel?
-In a word, a dog whose mission is to save people, a dog proudly called a "rescuer".
+In short, a dog whose mission is to save people, a dog proudly called a "rescuer".

 “St. Bernards, you know, do not live long.
-They love one in life, and only to him.
-And then they go to Paradise together with him ... ”- the lines from the song of Diana Arbenina characterize this breed in the best possible way.
+They love one person in life, and only to him.
+And then they go to Paradise together with him ... ”- lines from the song by Diana Arbenina characterize this breed in the best possible way.

-Good-natured, gigantic sizes, "teddy bears" - generalists for saving people in the mountains.
-The breed got its name in honor of the dangerous mountain pass of Great St. Bernard, located in Switzerland.
-In the area of the pass there was a monastery where the inhabitants lived, and with them dogs.
+Good-natured, gigantic size, "teddy bears" - all-rounders for rescuing people in the mountains.
+The breed got its name in honor of the dangerous mountain pass Big Saint Bernard, located in Switzerland.
+In the area of the pass there was a monastery where the inhabitants lived, and with them - the dogs.
 There was also a steep and dangerous road, at an altitude of almost 2500 meters above the ground.
-The weather conditions of those places were known for frequent snowstorms, therefore, those unfortunate travelers who were forced to go this way had a hard time.
-Many have lost their way and died.
-The monks provided shelter for travelers, and their four-legged assistants found noticed people, dug them up, and helped them get to the monastery.
-If, however, a person was so weak that he could not do it on his own, the St. Bernards returned to the monastery and brought help to the victims.
+The weather conditions of those places were known for frequent snowstorms, therefore, those unfortunate travelers who were forced to follow this road had a hard time.
+Many went astray and died.
+The monks provided shelter to travelers, and their four-legged assistants found visible people, dug them out, and helped to get to the monastery.
+If, however, the person was so weak that he could not do it on his own - the St. Bernards returned to the monastery and brought help to the victims.

 The most famous four-legged rescuer is a St. Bernard named Barry der Menschenretter, or simply Old Barry (1800 - 1814).
-For twelve years of his work, the dog has saved more than forty people.
-One of the rescued them was a little boy.
+For twelve years of its work, the dog has saved more than forty people.
+One of the ones he saved was a little boy.

 Barry found a freezing child in an ice cave, he had already passed out.
 The dog warmed him up and then dragged him along the ground to the monastery.
-When the child came to his senses, he was able to climb onto the back of the St. Bernard.
-Barry delivered the injured baby to the monastery.
-The legendary four-legged rescuer of old age died in Bern.
-To this day, a stuffed dog is in the Bern Museum of Natural History.
+When the child regained consciousness, he was able to climb onto the back of the St. Bernard.
+Barry took the injured toddler to the monastery.
+The legendary four-legged rescuer from old age died in Bern.
+To this day, a stuffed dog is in the Berne Museum of Natural History.

 Dogs made a huge contribution to saving human lives during the war years.
-On account of the animals that were in the service of Soviet army, over 600 thousand wounded soldiers rescued from the battlefield.
-Dogs - orderlies had a stable psyche, they were not afraid of shots, they worked under shelling and during explosions, they found victims in fog, in smoke, at night.
+On account of the animals serving in Soviet army, over 600 thousand wounded soldiers rescued from the battlefield.
+Dogs - orderlies had a stable psyche, they were not afraid of shots, they worked under shelling and during explosions, they found victims in fog, smoke, at night.
 In general, when people could not come to the aid of their comrades, dogs did it.
-They carefully searched the area, finding wounded soldiers, informed their guides about this (with the help of a diaper pointer), and brought orderlies to the victims.
-The most famous orderly was a male German shepherd named Mukhtar.
-He saved about 400 wounded from the battlefield, including the shepherd's guide, corporal Zorin, shell-shocked from a bomb explosion.
+They thoroughly searched the area, finding wounded soldiers, notifying their guides about this (with the help of a diagonal - a pointer), and bringing orderlies to the injured.
+The most famous orderly was a German shepherd male named Mukhtar.
+He rescued about 400 wounded from the battlefield, including the shepherd's guide - corporal Zorin, shell-shocked by a bomb explosion.

 The dog is a rescuer, what should it be?

-For such dogs, a kilometer-long pedigree, or a special breed, is not important.
+For such dogs, a pedigree length of a kilometer, or a particular breed, is not important.
 Rescuers can be german shepherds, St. Bernards, Labradors, Newfoundlands and even collies.
-A four-legged rescuer must have a strong, stable psyche, have a keen sense of smell, developed hearing and vision.
-To work in the mountains, a thick woolen coat is needed.
-Any dog is a rescuer strong and hardy, because her work is very hard and selfless.
-In no case should the dog show anger or aggression towards people and other animals.
-Ideal for search and rescue activities will be a dog of medium height (45-55cm), dry body type, with a pronounced tentative-search type of behavior.
-Each animal has its own positive and negative qualities, therefore, it is better not to look for an outstanding, ideal “ready” dog - a searcher or a rescuer, but to engage in serious, professional training for this type of activity with your puppy.
+A four-legged rescuer must have a strong, stable psyche, have a keen instinct, developed hearing and vision.
+To work in the mountains, a thick woolen cover is required.
+Any dog - a rescuer is strong and resilient, because its work is very hard and selfless.
+The dog should not in any way show malice or aggression towards people and other animals.
+An ideal dog for search and rescue activities will be a dog of medium height (45-55 cm), dry body type, with a pronounced indicative - search type of behavior.
+Each animal has its own positive and negative qualities, therefore, it is better not to look for an outstanding, ideal "ready-made" dog - a search engine or a rescuer, but to engage with your puppy in serious, professional training in this type of activity.

-Many St. Bernards entered the history of the monastery by name: Turk, Jupiter, Drago.
-On their account, more than a dozen saved lives.
+Many St. Bernards went down in the history of the monastery by name: Turk, Jupiter, Drago.
+On their account, more than a dozen lives were saved.
 Probably the most famous dog in history was Barry.
 No other dog in the world had such a halo of glory.
 Poems, stories were written about him, odes were dedicated to him.
 Barry was a very well-mannered, intelligent dog.
-He knew how to navigate exclusively, was very hardy and was not afraid of frost.
-It happened more than once that he suddenly broke off from his place of rest and ran away, and a few minutes later an avalanche fell on this place.
-When he felt the approach of a fog or a storm, he became restless and often himself went to the mountains to help travelers.
-His most famous act, which inspired poets, artists, sculptors to create works about him, was the salvation little boy.
-Peasant woman Maria Vinzetti, despite the warning, went with her son through the pass in winter, without accompanying them.
+He knew how to orientate himself exclusively, was very hardy and was not afraid of frost.
+It happened more than once that he suddenly broke away from his place of rest and ran away, and after a few minutes an avalanche fell on this place.
+When he felt the approach of fog or storm, he became restless and often went to the mountains to help travelers.
+His most famous act, which inspired poets, artists, sculptors to create works about him, was salvation little boy...
+The peasant woman Maria Vincetti, despite the warning, set off with her son through the pass in winter, without an escort.
 They were thrown into a crevice by an avalanche.
-Barry smelled them and hurried to help.
-When he found them, the mother, with the last of her strength, tied the child to the back of the dog with her shawl.
-Barry brought the child to the monastery and in doing so saved his life.
-In the spring, the abbot of the monastery descended from the pass and gave the boy to his relatives, who considered him dead.
+Barry smelled them and rushed to help.
+When he found them, the mother, using her last strength, tied the child to the dog's back with her shawl.
+Barry brought the child to the convent and thereby saved his life.
+In the spring, the abbot of the monastery came down from the pass and gave the boy to his relatives, who considered him dead.

-His ascetic activity ended tragically.
-After the defeat of the Napoleonic troops in Russia, the remnants of the army fled to their homeland in complete disarray.
-One of these warriors was covered by an avalanche on the pass.
-Barry found it and dug it up, after which he began to warm it with his body.
-Having come to his senses, the freezing one saw Barry's huge head in front of him and, mistaking him for wild beast hit with an ice pick.
-The foreigner did not know anything about the dogs of the monastery of St. Bernard.
-The seriously wounded dog, leaving a wide bloody trail, crawled to the house, and along this terrible trail the monks found the would-be traveler.
-Barry's wound was treated, the bleeding was stopped.
-At that time, a passing merchant stopped at the monastery, who persuaded the monks to give him a dog so that he could take it to the animal hospital in Bern.
-The dog was put in a sleigh, all the inhabitants of the monastery came out to see her off.
-In Bern, they managed to treat Barry, but he never completely recovered - his advanced age had an effect.
-A city honoring merit famous dog, fed and supported him until his death.
-When he died, Barry's effigy was installed in the museum, where it is carefully preserved to this day.
+His selfless activity ended tragically.
+After the defeat of Napoleonic troops in Russia, the remnants of the army fled to their homeland in complete disarray.
+One of these warriors was bombarded by an avalanche on the pass.
+Barry found him and dug him up, after which he began to warm with his body.
+Coming to his senses, the freezing one saw Barry's huge head in front of him and, taking it for wild beast hit with an ice pick.
+The stranger knew nothing of the dogs of the monastery of St. Bernard.
+A badly wounded dog, leaving a wide bloody trail, crawled to the house, and along this terrible trail the monks found a would-be traveler.
+Barry's wound was treated and the bleeding was stopped.
+At this time, a passing merchant stopped at the monastery, who persuaded the monks to give him a dog so that he would take it to an animal hospital in Bern.
+They put the dog in the sleigh, and all the inhabitants of the monastery came out to see it off.
+In Bern, Barry managed to heal, but he never recovered completely, - his old age has affected.
+City honoring merit famous dog, fed and supported him until his death.
+When he died, the effigy of Barry was installed in the museum, where it is carefully preserved to this day.

-One of Barry's monuments is an ode by the 19th-century poet Sheitlin, dedicated to the legendary St. Bernard:
+One of Barry's monuments is an ode to the 19th century poet Sheitlin, dedicated to the legendary St. Bernard:

-“The most excellent dog that we know was not the one that woke the sentries of the acropolis in Corinth; and not Becerillo, who ripped apart hundreds of red Indians; not the executioner's dog, which, on the orders of his master, led a cowardly traveler through a gloomy and dangerous section of the path; not the Drydens of the Dragon, who, at the nod of his master, attacked four brigands, of whom he slew some, and thus saved his master's life; not the dog in Warsaw that jumped from the bridge into the Vistula and saved a little girl from death; not Orbi, who, in the presence of the king, rushed furiously at the murderer of his master and almost tore him to shreds; and also not Cellini Benvenuto, who immediately woke the jeweler when they wanted to steal his jewels - BARRY - a sacred animal in St. Bernard, the greatest of dogs, the greatest of animals.
-You really were the greatest and most intelligent of the dogs in man, having an ardent love for the unfortunate.
+“The finest dog we know of was not the one who awakened the sentries of the acropolis at Corinth; and not Becerillo, who tore apart hundreds of Red Indians; not the executioner's dog that, on the orders of its master, led the cowardly traveler through the gloomy and dangerous section of the path; not Drydence the Dragon, who, at the nod of his master, attacked four robbers, of whom he killed some and thus saved the life of his master; not the dog in Warsaw that threw herself from the bridge into the Vistula and saved a little girl from death; not Orbi, who, in the presence of the king, furiously threw himself at the murderer of his master and almost tore him to shreds; nor Cellini Benvenuto, who immediately awakened the jeweler when they wanted to steal his jewelry from the latter - BARRY is a sacred animal on St. Bernard, the greatest of dogs, the greatest of animals.
+You really were the greatest and most intelligent of the dogs in man, with an ardent love for the unfortunate.
 You have saved over 40 travelers.
-With a basket, bread and a bottle of sweet and refreshing drink around your neck, you set off daily from the shelter, in the midst of a snowstorm and mudslides, looking for those covered in snow and littered with avalanches, you dug out the unfortunate, and if you didn’t succeed, then you quickly ran home in order to call for the help of the monks who, with the help of shovels, helped you find the perishing one.
-In contrast to the gravedigger - you raised the dead!
-Like a sensitive and sensitive person, you were also gifted with the ability to inspire unfortunate travelers with your sympathy and compassion for them, since otherwise the boy you saved would probably never have dared to sit on your back in order to be taken to a hospitable monastery.
-Arriving at the monastery, you rang the bell at the sacred gate to hand over your precious treasure to compassionate brothers.
-And so, when the sweet burden was removed, you immediately set off headlong into a new search.
+With a basket, bread and a bottle of sweet and refreshing drink around your neck, you left the shelter every day, in the midst of a blizzard and muddy roads, looking for those covered with snow and littered with avalanches, you dug out the unfortunate, and if you did not succeed, then you rushed home in order to call for the help of the monks who, with the help of shovels, helped you find the dying person.
+In contrast to the gravedigger, you raised the dead!
+Like a sensitive and sensitive person, you were also gifted with the ability to inspire unfortunate travelers with your sympathy and compassion for them, because otherwise the boy you saved would probably never have dared to sit on your back in order to be carried to a hospitable monastery.
+Arriving at the monastery, you rang the bell at the sacred gate to convey your precious treasure to the compassionate brothers.
+And so, when the sweet burden was removed, you immediately set off headlong on a new quest.

-You considered each success as a reward for yourself, from each success you became more joyful and sympathetic.
-Yes, this is precisely the blessing of a good genius, constantly doing only goodness.
-Barry, in what way did you convey this to the travelers you found, and in what way did you manage to give them courage and comfort?
+You considered every luck to be your reward, every success made you more joyful and more complicit.
+Yes, this is precisely the blessing of a good genius who constantly creates only kindness.
+Barry, in what way did you make it clear to the travelers you found, and how did you manage to give them courage and consolation?

-I would give you a speech so that another person could learn all this from you.
-Yes, you never expected a message, you yourself always remembered your sacred duties, just like the pious and pleasant Mister Man.
-As soon as you noticed the approach of snowy weather or fog from afar, you immediately set off in search.
-What would become of you if you were a man?
-You would probably become St. Vincent and the founder of a whole hundred orders and monastic charity.
-For 12 whole years you performed your service without demanding any gratitude for it.
+I would give you speech so that another person could learn all this from you.
+Yes, you never expected a message, you yourself always remembered your sacred duties, just like the pious and pleasant Lord Man.
+As soon as you noticed the approach of snowy weather or fog from a distance, you immediately set off in search.
+What would become of you if you were human?
+You would probably become St. Vincent and the founder of a hundred orders and monastic charity.
+For 12 years you have been doing your service without demanding any gratitude for it.

-I had the honor of meeting you at St. Bernard.
-With respect, as it should be, I took off my hat to you.
+I had the honor to meet you at St. Bernard.
+Respectfully, as befits, I took off my hat to you.
 At that moment you were playing with your friend, like a game of tigers.
-I wanted to be friends with you, but you... grumbled because you didn't know me.
-I already knew both your fame and your name.
-If I were unhappy, you wouldn't grumble at me.
-You are now a scarecrow in the Bern Museum.
-The city acted quite rightly, that after you grew old and became weak to save people, it fed you until your death.
-Everyone who sees your stuffed animal in Bern should take off his hat, buy your portrait and hang it on the wall under glass in a frame, and also buy that picture in which you are depicted with a little boy on your back when you stand with him at the gate monastery and ring the bell.
-Everyone who bought this picture should show it to children and schoolchildren and say this: go and do the same as this merciful Samaritan did, and throw the portraits of Robespierre, Marat, Hannibal, Abellino, as well as other murderers and robbers, into window - and all this so that the child's soul learns from dogs what it has unlearned from people!
+I wished to be friends with you, but you ... grunted, because you did not know me.
+I already knew both your glory and your name...
+If I was unhappy, you wouldn't grumble at me.
+You are now a stuffed animal in the Berne Museum.
+The city acted perfectly justly that after you grew old and became weak to save people, it fed you until your death.
+Everyone who sees your scarecrow in Bern should take off his hat, buy your portrait and hang it on the wall under glass in a frame, as well as buy the picture in which you are depicted with a little boy on your back when you stand with him at the gate. monastery and ring the bell.
+Everyone who has bought this painting must show it to children and schoolchildren and say this: go and do the same as this merciful Samaritan did, and throw the portraits of Robespierre, Marat, Hannibal, Abellino, as well as other murderers and robbers into window - and all this so that the child's soul learns from the dogs what it has forgotten from people! "

 It is said that Barry was mistakenly killed by the last of those he saved.
 In fact, this is just a touching legend.

 Barry's mummy is on display at the Natural History Museum in Bern, Switzerland.
-In addition, his statue is located at the entrance to the cemetery of dogs in the cemetery of pets in Paris.
+In addition, his statue is at the entrance to the dog cemetery at the pet cemetery in Paris.

-The name Barry, in fact, has nothing to do with English name Barry, a comes from the Swiss-German "Bäri" (meaning bear), which, in Switzerland, is often given to black dogs.
-At the end of the 19th century, the name changed slightly to the English manner and turned into "Barry".
-This happened because the dog was almost a legend in the English-speaking world, which at that time was carried away by the Alps.
-The legend of Barry, like the fairy tale "Heidi", are examples of advertising clever enough to attract tourists.
+Barry's name actually has nothing to do with English name Barry, but comes from the Swiss-German "Bäri" (that is, bear), which, in Switzerland, is often given to black dogs.
+At the end of the 19th century, the name changed slightly to the English manner and became "Barry".
+This happened because the dog was almost a legend in the English-speaking world, which in those days was carried away by the Alps.
+The Barry Legend, like the Heidi tale, are examples of advertising that is clever enough to attract tourists.

-Often the legends clearly embellished reality: for example, the story that Barry had a small bottle of liquid hanging on his collar to warm the rescued is fiction.
+Often, legends have clearly embellished reality: for example, the story that Barry had a small bottle of liquid on his collar to warm the rescued is fiction.

-The dogs used by the monks in Saint Bernard's Gorge were very different in shape and color from those we call St. Bernards.
-After being accidentally killed most of dogs, the monks crossed the remaining ones with the mastiff, after which the modern St. Bernards appeared.
-That is why the color of Barry was not the usual light, but black.
+The dogs used by the monks in St. Bernard's Gorge were very different in shape and color from those we call St. Bernards.
+After being accidentally killed most of dogs, the monks crossed the remaining with the mastiff, after which the modern St. Bernards appeared.
+That is why the color of Barry was not our usual light, but black.

-Good afternoon reader, not so long ago we came to the conclusion that we have absolutely no information on our portal dedicated to our smaller brothers, rescue dogs.
+Good afternoon, reader, not so long ago we came to the conclusion that on our portal there is absolutely no information dedicated to our smaller brothers, rescue dogs.

 Yes, it is to them, the four-legged companions of the rescuer and the hope of a person in need of their help.
-Usually people call such heroes like this: “ Dogs of the Ministry of Emergency Situations“, “Rescue dogs”and other names, dogs would be more correct” Search and cynological service
+Usually people call such heroes like this: “ Dogs of the Ministry of Emergency Situations“, “Rescue dogs"And other names, dogs would be more correct" Search and canine service

-Back in 1996, on June 20, an order was signed and issued on the creation of a search canine service of the Centrospas detachment, since that time, dogs have been taking part in any rescue operations that require finding victims.
+Back in 1996, on June 20, an order was signed and issued on the creation of a search canine service of the "Centrospas" detachment, since that time, dogs take part in any rescue operations requiring the finding of victims.
 The development of this service began rapidly.
 At the time of this writing, more than 1,800 victims have already been rescued by four-legged fighters.

-When we talk about rescuers, we imagine strong men in full technical equipment, but dogs don’t have this, their main “weapon” against it is their nose and sense of smell.
-Thanks to a good sense of smell, the dog will lead his master to the place of the blockage, where there may be a person, or help the rescue team to find people lost in the forest.
+When we talk about rescuers, we imagine strong men in full technically equipped uniforms, but dogs do not have this, their main “weapon” against is their nose and sense of smell.
+Thanks to its good sense of smell, the dog will lead its owner to the place of the blockage, where a person can be, or will help a rescue team find people lost in the forest.

-Almost every day for such a dog begins with training in the form of a game, because training and education is the basis for a successful operation to search for victims.
-For example, with a dog they go to an initially unfamiliar place (abandoned construction site, quarries, factories, forest), and hide from it.
+Almost every day for such a dog begins with training in the form of a game, because training and education is the basis for a successful operation to find victims.
+For example, they go with a dog to an initially unfamiliar place (an abandoned construction site, quarries, factories, woodland), and hide from it.
 The task of the four-legged friend is to find you, if he does this, he will receive a reward in the form of a treat or a toy.
-It is worth noting that each dog (several dogs) has its own owner, who conducts training and raises a pet from puppyhood.
+It is worth noting that each dog (several dogs) has its own owner, who conducts training and brings up the pet from puppyhood.

-Let's see what breeds are rescue dogs and their place of service.
+Let's see what breeds there are rescue dogs and their place of service.

-Service in the structures of the Ministry of Emergency Situations is carried out by dogs of the following breeds
+Dogs of the following breeds are serving in the structures of the Ministry of Emergency Situations

 • labradors